Steve Justice Studio

 Sometimes when I’m writing a song I can feel there’s other things in me that are not me.
 That’s why I hesitate to edit my songs.
 If it’s something I have to think about and contrive, work at, it’s usually not that good.
 My best work just comes through me.
 A lot of times what comes through me is coming from somewhere else. – Neil Young

-The proficient, prolific, precocious Neil Young began his musical career in the 1960s and has come to epitomize that decade’s lost incense.
-The loudest sound I’ve ever heard occurred when I was concussed by Neil Young and his band Crazy Horse in a small concrete bunker of a venue, from eight rows away.
-This painting began with that faraway look in Neil’s eyes when he takes leave of himself, turns all trebly and starts smearing a guitar solo around.
-It’s a beautiful mess, and I know he’s not there.
-He’s somewhere else.
-Down by the river, or lying in a burned-out basement, or someplace.
+The proficient, prolific and precocious Neil Young began his musical career in the 1960s when he was a teenager, and has come to epitomize that decade’s lost incense.
+The loudest sound I’ve ever heard suggested itself when I was concussed by Neil Young and his band Crazy Horse in a small concrete bunker of a venue in Columbus, Ohio, as I sat a mere eight rows away from the virtuoso.
+This painting began with that faraway look in Neil’s eyes when he takes leave of himself, turns all trebly and starts smearing a guitar solo all over the place.
+It’s a beautiful mess, but I know he’s not there.
+I can see it in his eyes — he’s somewhere else.
+Down by the river, or lying in a burned-out basement.
+Or maybe on the Cripple Creek Ferry, butting through the overhanging trees.
+Or at Sugar Mountain, with the barkers and the colored balloons.
+Or lying on his back in the schoolyard.
+Don’t be denied.

-In this painting I resisted the cliché of depicting a guitar hero with abstract, slash and splash brush strokes that bring to mind what I imagine Leroy Neiman’s Calvin Kleins look like.
-Instead I apply the arcane auto-biographical and anthroposophical details and tendencies that Neil himself might use, including, here, a classic Americana decorative motif in the background (cube quilts, Whitehall glass &c.), in this case colored as Saskachawanian sky, old-time sepia and psychedelia.
+In this painting I resisted the cliché of depicting a guitar hero with abstract, slashy and splashy brush strokes that bring to mind what I imagine Leroy Neiman’s Calvin Kleins look like.
+Instead, I apply the arcane auto-biographical and anthroposophical details and tendencies that Neil himself might use, including, here, a classic Americana decorative motif in the background (cube quilts, Whitehall glass & c.), in this case tinted as the Saskachawanian sky, old-time sepia and psychedelia.
 The various bird symbols derive from his life and art.
 The primitive bird imposed over the Woodstock dove is from an ancient petroglyph I saw near Jackson, Ohio.
+I’m pretty sure its copyright has expired by now.